Each ceremony may differ slightly, but will broadly follow the format listed below.

 When your name is called

-When the presenter reads your name, you will proceed across to the centre of the stage to be greeted by the Vice-Chancellor/her representative, who will bow; you are able to bow in return (doff your cap) and your degree will be officially conferred upon you.
+It can be a daunting prospect to cross the stage in front of everyone at the ceremony, but don't worry there will be marshals on hand to assist.
+When the presenter reads your name, you will proceed across to the centre of the stage to be greeted by the Vice-Chancellor (or representative), who will bow.
+You should bow in return (doff your cap) and your degree will be officially conferred upon you.

 Leaving the stage

-You will continue across the stage and descend via the left-hand steps and then return to your seat via the right side aisle.
+You will continue across the stage and then return to your seat.
 Marshals will be on hand to direct you.
-You will return to the same seat so you can leave any items under your seat prior to going to the stage.
+You will return to the same seat so you can leave any items under your seat prior to going on stage.
 Should you require assistance in crossing the stage, marshals will direct you accordingly and you will be able to exit via the ramp.

 Congratulations!
 You are now officially a graduate!